Smoothies have long been touted as the go-to solution for quick, easy, and nutritious weight loss meals.

 A common pitfall with smoothie drinks for weight loss is that they do not always have the “staying power” of solid meals.

-A smoothie that packs 500 calories may not feel like it, and you might find yourself reaching for a snack shortly after.
+A smoothie that packs 500 calories might not feel like it, and you may find yourself hungry again soon after.

 Smoothies can quickly become sugar-laden if you are not careful.